shardsofblue/virginia-court-data/memo_02.md

  * 3 percent more black people than white got 5+ years as a result of going to trial.
  * 1 percent more black people than white got 10+ years as a result of going to trial.

+## Other Notes

+I used a variety of grouping schemes and filters to try to get a meaningful understanding of the data:
+* I looked at data for the 10 years from 2007-2017
+* I usually looked only at people found guilty, but I did remove this filter to determine the rates of conviction.
+* I used percentages, not just raw numbers, in all my queries, and ensured the percents were meaningful by looking at percents within defined groups.
+* I simplified the disposition codes by grouping them into "found" and "not found" guilty. _This probably needs more refinement._
+* After noting the low rates of people of other races, I restricted my racial examination to black and white people for clarity.
+* I adjusted sentence lengths for sentence suspensions and grouped them into blocks of time periods.